How do I make a bootable Windows 7 clone?

 msconfig (Boot - leave only the c:\Windows option)

-AOMEI provides you different versions of AOMEI Backupper, for server users or technicians, try Technician Plus edition, and here is an additional feature that increase your income (billable technical services to your clients), etc.
+For server users or technicians, try Technician Plus edition, and here is an additional feature that help increase your income (billable technical services to your clients), etc.